What is a Type II Error?

 #1 – Repeat Analysis until One Reaches the Needed Significance

 Significance specifies to what probability the null hypothesis is factually correct or not.
 At the end of all analysis, one expects to accept the Null Hypothesis and ensure that given facts are correct.
 However, many times by single analysis, such significance cannot be achieved.
 Such a single analysis may be resulting in Type I or Type II error.
-If, in the repetitive analysis, the same kind of output comes, then one will be able to ensure that no errors occur.
+If in the repetitive analysis, the same kind of output comes, then one will be able to ensure that no errors occur.

 As discussed in point 1).
 Significance shows the appropriateness of the null hypothesis.
 If at the end of the first cut, one found that the sample is not adequately getting covered, then increase the size of significance and try to reiterate the same.
-This will help in understanding the behavior, and one will be able to avoid Type II error.
+This will help in understanding the behavior, and one will be able to avoid a Type II error.

 #3 – Alpha Level Around 0.1 Is the Ideal One